ualib/agda-algebras/glossary.rst

     dependent type
       A **dependent type** is actually a family of types indexed by some parameter.
 That is, a dependent type provides a *type schema*, which is a collection of types indexed by a set of values.
 For example, the type ``Fin n`` of finite sets of size ``n`` is a type that *depends* on the value ``n``.
 More examples are in :numref:`Section %s <dependent-types>`.
 For details, see `the section on Dependent Types <https://leanprover.github.io/theorem_proving_in_lean/dependent_type_theory.html#dependent-types>`_ in the `Theorem Proving in Lean <https://leanprover.github.io/theorem_proving_in_lean/>`_ manual.

+    directed set
+      A subset :math:`D` of a preorder is called **directed** if every finite subset of :math:`D` has an upper bound in :math:`D`.
+That is, if :math:`F ⊆ D` and :math:`F` is finite, then there exists :math:`d ∈ D` such that :math:`f ≤ d` for all :math:`f ∈ F`.

+    inductive set
+      A subset :math:`I` of a preorder :math:`X` is called an **inductive set** if :math:`⋁_X D ∈ I` for every directed subset :math:`D ⊆ X` contained in :math:`I`.
+That is, if :math:`D ⊆ I`, and if every finite subset of :math:`D` has an upper bound in :math:`D`, then :math:`D` as a least upper bound in :math:`I`.

+    directed-cocomplete preorder
+      a preorder for which the joins of all :term:`directed <directed set>` subsets exist.

+    directed-cocomplete partial order
+      an antisymmetric directed-cocomplete preorder---that is, a directed-cocomplete preorder that is also a poset.

     directed graph
       A **directed graph** is a :term:`relational structure` consisting of a vertex set :math:`V` (whose elements are called vertices) and an edge set :math:`E\subseteq V^2` (whose elements are called edges).